argonne-lcf/user-guides/docs/account-project-management/allocation-management/allocation-management.md

 `sbank e sub <suballocationID> --name=<new_name_of_suballocation>`

-By default, the primary suballocation (created when the allocation is created by ALCF) is enabled for all project members.
+By default, the primary suballocation (which is the default suballocation created when the allocation is created by ALCF) is unrestricted .i.e. enabled for all project members.
 That means all project members can submit jobs against the primary suballocation by default.
 All other suballocations are restricted by default and users have to be added for each of them.

 To change the default for the primary suballocation to restrict usage, PI must first edit the suballocation